 During the last few weeks of my first trimester I started experiencing headaches and immediately stocked up on Tylenol.
 Many over the counter, and prescription medications are unsafe to take during pregnancy.
 Make sure to do your research, and consult your healthcare provider when deciding what medications you can and cannot take.

 Acetaminophen is safe to take – as directed on the package label – during pregnancy.
 Most other pain relievers are not.I recommend keeping some Tylenol (or any brand of acetaminophen) in your purse for all three trimesters, but especially the first!

 I love these super cheap and comfortable bralettes.
 They’re soft, stretchy (leaving room for the inevitable growth!) and I wear them all the time now.
 Do yourself a favor and buy a few of these seamless bras stat!
 They’re great for nursing too.

-These are the staples that were the most helpful during this difficult first 12 weeks.
-Those early pregnancy months can be tough, but I hope this list helps all you new mamas in your first trimester!
+These are the staples that were the most helpful during those difficult first 12 weeks.
+The early pregnancy months can be tough, but I hope this list helps all you new mamas in your first trimester!

 Don’t forget to take advantage of all of the benefits to registering with Amazon!
 Like a 15% completion discount AND a welcome box with tons of freebies!

 You can read more about the symptoms I experienced in the first trimester here!

 What would you add to this list?
 Anything you just loved your first trimester?